AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 HEAD is now at 7598875 Add .gitignore
 ```

-Hard resetting is a handy way to undo changes in git, but do note that this is a destructive process—all changes in that commit will be lost.
-The only way to get them back is through the magic of `git reflog` ([more on that later](#6-using-git-reflog)).
+Hard resetting can be useful in a number of scenarios, but it's also a destructive process—all changes in that commit will be lost.
+The only way to get them back is through `git reflog`, which we'll [learn about later](#6-using-git-reflog).

 You can also reset to the `HEAD~n`th commit, in which case all work *at and after that commit* will be lost: